 Disabled motor vehicles or any parts of a motor vehicle shall not be permitted in the front, side, or rear yards of all parcels of land in the city, unless exempt in section 34-26.
-Such disabled motor vehicles or parts of motor vehicles may be kept in an entirely enclosed garage or other entirely enclosed structures; provided, however, that the tearing down, stripping or junking of a motor vehicle shall not be permitted.
+Such

 ARTICLE IV.
 NOISE

 The following words, terms and phrases, when used in this article, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning: